Islamic design

 Much of the aesthetics we understand in the West can be read in Japanese gardens, particularly those informed by Zen Bhuddism which forms the basis of most Japanese gardens.
 These include:

-which are key elements in Zen philosophy and are at the root of Japanese garden design.
+all of which are key elements in Zen philosophy and are at the root of Japanese garden design.
 In particular, and in contradistinction to Islamic design, there is a preference for asymmetry, an aspect of garden aesthetics associated with a lack of perfection in form and shape as well as in a preference for odd rather than even numbers.
+Some of the above are repeated, but here are described in a little more detail:

-• mu is a state of simplicity or ‘nothingness’,
+• mu is a state of emptiness or ‘nothingness’,

 • koko relates to the importance of age brought about by quality and time and accompanied by mellowness and maturity,